 Why People are Filing Nexium and Prilosec Lawsuits

-Prilosec, also known by its generic name omeprazole, is a proton-pump inhibitor developed by manufacturer AstraZeneca to block excess stomach acid from flowing into the esophagus and causing painful heartburn.
-The delayed-release drug with active ingredient omeprazole was the first of its kind approved by the U.S. Food and Drug Administration (FDA) in 1989 for prescription use, and it also became the first in its class to be approved for over-the-counter sale in 2003, under the name Prilosec OTC.
+Prilosec (omeprazole) is a proton-pump inhibitor (PPI) developed by manufacturer AstraZeneca.
+Prilosec is prescribed to block excess stomach acid from causing painful heartburn.
+It is a delayed-release drug.
+Prilosec was the first of its kind approved by the U.S. Food and Drug Administration (FDA) in 1989 for prescription use.
+It was also the first in its class to be approved for over-the-counter sale in 2003, under the name Prilosec OTC.

 Conditions Treated by Prilosec and Nexium

 - Acid reflux or gastroesophageal reflux disease (GERD)

 - Gastric ulcers

 - Duodenal ulcers

 AstraZeneca altered the drug formulation, using omeprazole magnesium for Prilosec OTC.
 The tablets are meant to be taken over the course of 14 days to gradually improve heartburn.
 This dose can be repeated every four months.

 The over-the-counter version of Nexium is known as Nexium 24HR.
 Nexium 24HR wasn't available until 2014.
 Similarly, AstraZeneca changed the formulation to esomeprazole magnesium.
 Like Prilosec OTC, Nexium 24HR can be taken for up to 14 days.
 The treatment can also be repeated every four months.